Spread the love

 If the audience was there for this first double broadcast, it will be interesting to see if the series manages to retain its audience.
 Indeed, the series will have a total of 8 episodes, and the first two have already divided viewers, many of whom point the finger at a weak production, with many sequences shot in the studio, some going so far as to evoke “a setting of a daily series in access“.
 Ouch…

-Soon a crossover with the series … Lupin ?
+Can we dream of a crossover with the series… Lupin ?

-It was at the beginning of the year 2021, Netflix created the event with the broadcast of its brand new series: Lupin.
-The series, which ran for a total of 3 seasons, is inspired by the universe and character of Arsène Lupin, created by French novelist Maurice Leblanc, through the adventures of Assane Diop, played by Omar Sy.
+It was at the beginning of 2021 that Netflix created an event with the broadcast of its brand new series: Lupin.
+The series, which had a total of 3 seasons, is inspired by the universe and character of Arsène Lupin, created by the French novelist Maurice Leblanc, through the adventures of Assane Diop, played by Omar Sy.
 On the manga scene, the character is also known for the manga Lupin III, by Monkey Punch, in which we follow the adventures of Arsène Lupin's grandson.

 4 things to know about Cat's Eyes, the adaptation of the famous manga by TF1